Nastel/TNT4J/README.md

 }
 ```
 Embed TNT4J into your application and realize the benefits in a matter if minutes.
-TNT4J can take advantage of other lower level logging frameworks such as slf4j, log4j.
+TNT4J can take advantage of other lower level logging frameworks such as `slf4j`, `log4j` and `JUL`.
-Default TNT4J binding is based on slf4j.
+Default TNT4J binding is based on `JUL`.

 ### TNT4J Stream Configuration
 TNT4J stream configuration is defined in `tnt4j.properties` which is located by specifying `tnt4j.config` java property (example